 Description

-Pork Shoulder Roast (Oven-Roasted) – a delicious, slow-roasted pork shoulder roast that falls apart!
+Pork Shoulder Roast (Oven-Roasted) – a delicious, slow-roasted pork shoulder roast that is so juicy and tender!
 Perfect for meal prep or Sunday supper!

 Ingredients